NAThompson/ADIOS2/docs/user_guide/source/faq/faq.rst

 Can I use the same library for MPI and non-MPI code?
 ----------------------------------------------------

-Short answer: No.

-Long answer: This created conflicts in the past, as the MPI APIs were mocked in the sequential version.
+No; separate libraries are built for MPI and non-MPI code.
+Pass ``adios2::cxx11`` to the CMake ``target_link_libraries`` command to link the serial library, and ``adios2::cxx11_mpi MPI::MPI_C`` to link the MPI library.

-If you need "sequential" behavior with the MPI library, use ``MPI_COMM_SELF``.
+If you need "sequential" behavior with the MPI library, pass ``MPI_COMM_SELF`` to the ``adios2::ADIOS`` object.
-Always pass a communicator in the MPI version

 Can I use ADIOS 2 C++11 library with C++98 codes?
 -------------------------------------------------

 Use the :ref:`C bindings`.
 C++11 is a brand new language standard and many new (and old, *e.g.* ``std::string``) might cause ABI conflicts.

 Why are C and Fortran APIs missing functionality?
 -------------------------------------------------

-Because language intrinsics are NOT THE SAME.
+Because language intrinsics are different.
 For example, C++ and Python support key/value pair structures natively, *e.g.* ``std::map`` and dictionaries, respectively.
 Fortran and C only support arrays natively.
-Use the right language (tool) for the right task.

 C++11: Why are std::string arguments passed sometimes by value and sometimes by reference?
 ------------------------------------------------------------------------------------------

 C++11, provides mechanisms to optimize copying small objects, rather than passing by reference.
 The latter was always the rule for C++98.
-When a string is passed by value, it's assumed that the name will be short, <= 15 characters, most of the time.
+When a string is passed by value, it's assumed that the name will be short, most of the time.
 While passing by reference indicates that the string can be of any size.
-Check the `isocpp guidelines on this topic <http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#f15-prefer-simple-and-conventional-ways-of-passing-information>`_ for more information.
+Refer to the `isocpp guidelines on this topic <http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#f15-prefer-simple-and-conventional-ways-of-passing-information>`_ for more information.

 C++11: Should I pass adios2:: objects by value or by reference?
 ---------------------------------------------------------------

+Always pass the ``adios2::ADIOS`` object by reference.
-``adios2::ADIOS``: always pass by reference this is the only "large memory" object; all others: pass by reference or value depending on your coding standards and requirements, they are small objects that wrap around a pointer to an internal object inside ``adios2::ADIOS``.
+This is the only "large memory" object; all others may be passed by reference or value depending on your coding standards.
+They are small objects that wrap around a pointer to an internal object inside ``adios2::ADIOS``.

 Fortran: Can I pass slices and temporary arrays to adios2_put?
 --------------------------------------------------------------

 By definition the lifetime of a temporary if the scope of the function is passed to.
 Therefore, you must use sync mode with ``adios2_put``.
 Deferred mode will save garbage data since the memory location of a temporary is undefined after ``adios2_put``, not able to reach ``adios2_end_step``, ``adios2_close`` or ``adios2_perform_puts`` where the memory is actually used.

-My application uses PGI compilers on Titan, can I link ADIOS 2?
+My application uses PGI compilers on Titan, can I link ADIOS2?
 ---------------------------------------------------------------

 Follow directions at :ref:`Building on HPC Systems` to setup support for PGI on Titan.
 PGI compilers depend on GNU headers, but they must point to a version greater than gcc 4.8.1 to support C++11 features.
 The gcc module doesn't need to be loaded, though.
 Example:

    .. code-block:: bash